thomastorfs/ecoimpact/docs/business-analysis/2-user-stories.md

 # User stories

-## Anonymous visitors
+## Consumer

 ```
-As an anonymous visitor
+As a consumer
-I want to look up information about a physical product
+I want to look know the ecological footprint of a physical product
-So that I can become aware about it's ecological impact
+So that I can decide whether to buy it or not, or buy an alternative
 ```

 ```
-As an anonymous visitor
+As a consumer
-I want to look up recommended products based on a physical product
+I want to receive recommendations about a physical product
-So that I can make more ecological choices when purchasing a product in the future
+So that I can become aware about the alternatives and improve my ecological footprint
 ```

-## Registered users
+## Registered consumer

 ```
-As a registered user
+As a registered consumer
 I want to add a physical product to my personal products list
 So that I can make use of more personalized functionalities
 ```

 ```
-As a registered user
+As a registered consumer
-I want to calculate my ecological footprint
+I would like to calculate my ecological footprint
-So that I can become aware about the urgency when I need to act
+So that I can become aware about my impact and the urgency of taking measures
 ```

 ```
-As a registered user
+As a registered consumer
-I want to add a physical product to the application
+I want to add data about a physical product
-So that all application users can make use of its data
+So everyone else who uses the system can use this information as well
 ```

 ```
-As a registered user
+As a registered consumer
 I want to be able to link resources to physical products
 So that the ecological footprint can be calculated by the sum of its parts
 ```